 Many people can use painkillers and not become addicted to them.
 However, using them for more than 30 days may make you dependent.
-If you have an addictive personality or trouble with other drugs in the past, always tell your doctor at the time of prescription and they will adjust accordingly.
+If you have an addictive personality or trouble with other drugs in the past, always tell your doctor at the time of the prescription, and they will adjust accordingly.

-Though many people disagree that marijuana can be addictive, there are specific withdrawal symptoms which occur because of dependency.
-Heavy users can experience mood shifts such as increased irritability, cravings, anxiety, stress, decreased appetite, restlessness, sleep disturbances, and general malaise.
+Though many people disagree that marijuana can be addictive, there are specific withdrawal symptoms that occur because of dependency.
+Heavy users can experience mood shifts, such as increased irritability, cravings, anxiety, stress, decreased appetite, restlessness, sleep disturbances, and general malaise.
 This can lead to marijuana disorder and addiction as the withdrawal symptoms increase.
 Addiction to marijuana is when a person finds that they cannot stop even when it interferes with work or personal life.

-It is possible to be dependent upon marijuana and not addicted.
+It is possible to be dependent on marijuana and not addicted.
 This is still in question as to what percentage of heavy marijuana users are in each category.
 Marijuana users who start in their teens have a higher possibility of drug dependence in their later years.
 Statistics show that approximately 4 million people in the US had met the criteria for Marijuana Use Disorder.
 This is according to the Diagnostic and Statistical Manual of Mental Disorders (DSM) in 2015.

 Marijuana is also referred to as a “gateway” drug.
-This means that marijuana use can lead to heavier drug or heavier alcohol use.
+This means that marijuana use can lead to more massive drug or heavier alcohol use.
 Marijuana is also often used alongside other drugs.
 These include stimulants to “come down” from the high in a more pleasing manner.
 Leading a clean and sober lifestyle means abstaining from all drugs, including marijuana.
 However, if you use marijuana for pain issues, it is safe to look for Cannabidiol (CB) topical and ingestible products that do not contain Tetrahydrocannabinol (THC), the psychoactive component of marijuana.

 MDMA can be in powder and pill form.
-It is usually cut with a myriad of other substances such as: over-the-counter medications, crystal meth, ketamine (horse tranquilizer), bath salts, cocaine, and various household products.
+It is usually cut with a myriad of other substances such as over-the-counter medications, crystal meth, ketamine (horse tranquilizer), bath salts, cocaine, and various household products.